agranlund/tf534/README.md

 # Terriblefire TF534

+The TF534 doesnt work under 25Mhz.
+The firmware is designed to work between 25Mhz and 50Mhz.
+Its optimized for 50Mhz & 33Mhz.

 Where this BOM differs from the schematic use the BOM value.

 |                  |                   |                         |                        |                                   |